publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch139/m__us_usc_t10_s2371.md

 >             “(A)

->              may be exercised for a prototype project that is expected to cost the Department of Defense in excess of $20,000,000 but not in excess of $100,000,000 (including all options) only upon a written determination by the senior procurement executive for the agency (as designated for the purpose of section 16(c) of the Office of Federal Procurement Policy Act \[former\] ([41 U.S.C.
-414(c)][/us/usc/t41/s414/c]) \[now [41 U.S.C.
-1702(c)][/us/usc/t41/s1702/c]\] or, for the Defense Advanced Research Projects Agency or the Missile Defense Agency, the director of the agency that—
+>              may be exercised for a prototype project that is expected to cost the Department of Defense in excess of $20,000,000 but not in excess of $100,000,000 (including all options) only upon a written determination by the senior procurement executive for the agency (as designated for the purpose of [section 1702(c) of title 41][/us/usc/t41/s1702/c], United States Code, \[sic\]\[)\] or, for the Defense Advanced Research Projects Agency or the Missile Defense Agency, the director of the agency that—

 >                 “(i) the requirements of subsection (d) will be met; and